JerMaineMontiel/buffit/README.md

 This app is built with [Node](http://nodejs.org) and [Express](http://expressjs.com), and comes ready to go for Heroku deployment.

 Other modules used are the [body-parser](https://github.com/expressjs/body-parser) middleware for express and [request](https://github.com/request/request) for simplified HTTP requests.
+You can also check out the [Slack API](http://api.slack.com) and the [Buffer API](http://buffer.com/developers/api) documentation for more information.

 <h3>Get you an app for your Buffer</h3>
 First thing you should is set up an app for your [Buffer account](http://buffer.com/developers), and take note of the credentials: